gbif/hp-swissnatcoll/en/how-to-publish-data.md

 A feature currently in development will also allow you to [send your swiss data for validation](#approve-my-data) by the Infospecies data centers experts.

-## Checklist -to do before logging in the Data Aggregator
+## Checklist -to do before logging in the Data Aggregator DAGI

 <br>✅ My institution is **registered on [GrSciColl](https://scientific-collections.gbif.org/institution/search?country=CH){:target="_blank"}**.